Board of Nursing

 The Board of Nursing was created in 1911 by an act of the State Legislature and signed into law by former Governor Ben W. Hooper.
 The board’s mission is to safeguard the health, safety and welfare of Tennesseans by requiring that all who practice nursing within this state are qualified and licensed to practice.

 Board responsibilities center around three broad functions—licensure, education and practice.
-The board grants licenses to licensed practical nurses, registered nurses and advanced practice nurses (certificate) who meet the requirements of the statutes and rules.
+The board grants licenses to licensed practical nurses, registered nurses, advanced practice registered nurses (certificate), and registered nurse first assistants (certificate) who meet the requirements of the statutes and rules.
 Only graduates of approved schools of nursing are eligible to take the National Council Licensure Examination (NCLEX), which is required for licensure.

 Registered and practical nurses may be licensed by examination or endorsement from another state.
 Once licensed, nurses renew their licenses every two years.
 Renewal notices are mailed from the administrative office forty-five days prior to expiration of the license to the current address on file.
 Licensees are responsible for renewing on time and keeping the board apprised of current information.
-Licenses may be renewed online up to sixty days prior to expiration at Tennessee.gov/health.
-Click on the "License Renewal" link and follow the prompts.
+Licenses may be renewed online up to sixty days prior to expiration at https://lars.tn.gov/datamart/mainMenu.do.
 It is a violation of the law and of the board’s rules to practice on an expired license.

 The board prescribes the minimum curriculum for all nursing programs on ground, online, distance or via other electronic means and annually approves schools of nursing meeting board standards.
 New schools undergo an approval process including a survey of the program.
 Schools not meeting standards are investigated and the board is authorized to place the school on conditional approval or close the program if standards are not met.